-The dialogue is that of a jaded 30-something year old, chock-full of mild cussing, talk of beer, “nights out with the lads” and getting girls’ phone numbers.
+The dialogue is that of a jaded 30-something-year-old, chock-full of mild cursing, talk of beer, “nights out with the lads” and getting girls’ phone numbers.

 Amongst the fauna and flora you’ll find magic mushrooms, smoking/drunken dwarves, a “giant joint for bees” that are said to be “stoned”, and demons who seem to be away with the fairies much like hippy Neil from The Young Ones.

 Then there are the allusions to meaty fictional tomes such as Lord of the Rings by acclaimed fantasy author, J.R.R.
 Tolkien, who incidentally grew up in the Woodroffe’s home town of Birmingham.
 Originally born in Africa, he moved to the village of Sarehole, believed to be the inspiration for Hobbiton and the Shire.

 A scene shift along and Chris contemplates sweets that “remind me of when I was a lad”, and Simon chimes in with naively parroted parental advice such as “my mummy told me never to touch sharp things”, as only a prepubescent child knows how.